 Getting Both Social Security and VA Veterans Disability Benefits

-You can get both Social Security and VA Veterans disability benefits.
-In fact, disabled veterans often apply for both types of benefits.
+Yes, you can get both Social Security and VA Veterans disability benefits.
+Disabled veterans often apply for both types of benefits.
 However, there are differences between Social Security and VA disability benefits.

 Social Security has two types of disability benefits.
 Social Security disability insurance benefits (SSDI) require that you have worked.
 Unlike SSDI, Supplemental Security Income (SSI) benefits don’t require that you’ve worked.
 However, you must meet certain financial requirements.
 The VA offers veterans disability benefits only for individuals who have served in the armed forces.